 ● A saucepan

 ● Strong string

-Step 1.
+STEP 1.
 Melt the lard in a pan.
-Wait until it’s warm but not hot.
+Wait until it is warm but not hot.

-Step 2.
-Stir in the seed mixture (if you really want to give the birds a treat, add some raisins and mealworms as well) and leave this mixture to cool a little.
+STEP 2.
+Then stir in the mixed seeds (if you really want to treat the birds, add some raisins and mealworms) and leave this mixture to cool until it is almost completely congealed.

-Step 5.
-Attach some strong sting to the handle of each cup and hang them on bushes and trees.
+STEP 4.
+Attach a piece of strong string to each pine cone and hang them in bushes and trees.

 ● If you create a feeding station now, birds will know where to go when they get really hungry later in the year.